top of page

 However if you adopt more approach-focused goals, then you will have in mind the positive outcomes you would like to achieve.
 Your efforts tend to be more specific to those outcomes, and the behaviour becomes more satisfying because you know it is taking you towards what you want.

-What’s more, sometimes what appears to be an approach goal on the surface can be underpinned by a number of avoidance goals.
+As we said, sometimes what appears to be an approach goal on the surface can be underpinned by a number of avoidance goals too.
 For example, you may sign up to a 5km run through work which is driven by wanting to improve your fitness (an approach goal).
 But underneath that may be a string of avoidance goals such as “I want to stop feeling fat”, “I don’t want people to judge me as being unfit”, “I don’t want to come last”, “I don’t want to embarrass myself in front of my colleagues”.

 As we said, it’s normal to have a mix of both approach and avoidance aspects to your goals.
 Avoidance goals can be useful sometimes if you can use them to drive your behaviour in a positive direction.
 However, the important thing is that any avoidance goals are paired with approach goals to provide balance.
 It is better to focus on the positive things you want from life, than solely on the things you want to avoid.